RiceNFields/ricenfields.github.io/_posts/2022-08-12-code-principles-data-and-transformation.md

 For example, if we add an additional templated field on the notification object, just by having a glance at the piece of code, we find that the only thing that needs to be updated is `processNotificationContent`.

-## Transformative programming in real world
+## Transformative Programming in Real World

 At this point, it’s possible to develop the impression that transformative programming is only applicable to functional programming.
 We will discover this to not be the case, since transformative programming can find its way into your code base and improve it regardless of the style you follow.